 A single room is only available on three nights on this trip; in Dalseter and the Bygdin Mountain Hotel.
-The single supplement is £180.
+The single supplement is £180 for winter 2021.
 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
 When staying in staffed huts we book small mixed dormitories just for our group of 2, 3, 4 or 6 people.

 Your ski guide will be a professionally qualified BASI Nordic Instructor at the least and may also be a BASI Telemark Instructor.
 They will hold the Winter Mountain Leader Award, or the International Mountain Leader Award or have the ability and relevant experience to navigate in winter conditions.
 While in no way interfering with the tour, coaching along the way in ski technique and waxing will help you ski more effectively and with less effort.
 We are always mindful of safety in cold conditions and wilderness areas.